 Your Safety Is Our Priority

 Throughout this challenging and unprecedented time, the safety of our community has remained top-of-mind.
 We’ve implemented a number of new protocols designed to keep our campus safe, and our faculty, staff and students healthy.
 Please check this page regularly for updates about our safety plans and protocols, including information about visiting campus, our cleaning procedures, and health monitoring.
 The Helpful Links section includes quick access to information from the federal CDC, the Commonwealth of Pennsylvania Department of Health, and local healthcare partners, whose guidance we closely followed to formulate our Fall 2020, Spring 2021, and Fall 2021 plans.
 We’ve also provided a COVID-19 case tracker to keep you informed about cases on our campus.
-Please note that the last day of COVID-19 testing for the Spring 2021 semester was May 13, 2021.
-Information about Fall 2021 testing requirements is under consideration, and will be shared closer to the start of the semester.

 Frequently Asked Questions